What is Fioricet?

-Do not use Fioricet if you have used an MAO inhibitor such as furazolidone (Furoxone), isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam, Zelapar), or tranylcypromine (Parnate) in the last 14 days.
-A dangerous drug interaction could occur, leading to serious side effects.
+Do not use Fioricet if you have used an MAO inhibitor in the past 14 days.
+A dangerous drug interaction could occur.
+MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, and tranylcypromine.

-To make sure you can safely take Fioricet, tell your doctor if you have any of these other conditions:
+To make sure Fioricet is safe for you, tell your doctor if you have ever had:

 a history of mental illness or suicidal thoughts.

-FDA pregnancy category C. It is not known whether Fioricet will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
 Acetaminophen, butalbital, and caffeine can pass into breast milk and may harm a nursing baby.
-Do not use Fioricet without telling your doctor if you are breast-feeding a baby.
+Tell your doctor if you are breastfeeding a baby.